hortonworks/cloudbreak/docs/index.md

 ## Default Credentials

-If you check the output of `cbd env` you can see the default principal/credential combination:
-- user: **admin@example.com**
-- password: **cloudbreak**
+The default credentials can be revealed by `cbd login`

-These values are generated in the `uaa.yml` end section.
+These values are used in the `uaa.yml` end section.
 To change these values, add 2 lines into your Profile:

 ```
 export UAA_DEFAULT_USER_EMAIL=myself@example.com